Princess Maker 2: Reception

 Many reviewers praised the game for its originality.
-Guillermo Vacas of Minami 2000 praised it for being a "manga" style gamed, but was non-violent and educational.
+Guillermo Vacas of Minami 2000 praised the game's nonviolent, educational, manga-style presentation, though he noted that its systems could overwhelm first-time players despite finding it compelling overall.
 Chris Hudak writing in Wired magazine, praised the game for breaking the mold of violent video games on PC at the time.
 Saying that he had grown attached to his virtual daughter, and that the unique gameplay rewards sensitive paternal players.

-Both Next Generation and Reyes praised the publisher for publishing such a unique game.
+Next Generation reviewed the PC version, rating it three out of five stars and calling it one of the strangest PC games released in years, while questioning whether it would ultimately find an audience.
+Both Next Generation and Ultra Gameplayers praised the publisher for publishing such a unique game.
 Reviewers also praised the visuals.
-PC Zone magazine called the anime styled art as "eye-catching".
+PC Zone magazine magazine described the anime-style artwork as eye-catching.